waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Strategic Journal

 ## I. Core Principles & Lessons Learned
-- **The `GameStatus` is the only source of truth.** All actions must be based on confirmed map data, not assumptions or memory.
-Verify map changes *before* documenting.
-- **Trust but Verify Agents:** Trust agent *logic* but adapt the *execution* of their plans into reliable, sequential steps.
+- **Progression over Perfection:** The main goal is to move forward.
+Don't get bogged down by optional side content or dead ends.
+If a path requires an item I don't have (like Cut), note it and move on.
+- **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it with one or two actions, and if it fails, immediately pivot to a new hypothesis.
+Do not repeat failed actions.
-- **Systematic Exploration (Contextual):** Prioritize exploring reachable unseen tiles *when stuck*, not when the main path is clear.
+- **Systematic Exploration (When Stuck):** If the main path is unclear, use agents like `unseen_tile_navigator_agent` to explore methodically rather than wandering randomly.
-- **Mark Everything:** Diligently mark defeated trainers, used warps, and key locations.
+- **Mark Everything:** Diligently mark defeated trainers, used warps, key items, and especially one-way paths or traps (like the Cerulean ledge).
-- **Strategic Prioritization:** After a major story event unlocks the main path, pursue it immediately.
-- **Execution Over Complexity:** Abandon multi-input commands.
-Break down actions into simple, single-button presses per turn.

 ## II.
 Game Mechanics & Battle Intel
 - **Type Matchups (Verified):**